Overview

 Our Picks

-The Legion Pro 5i 16 is our top pick because it does everything well.
-Gaming performance matches the competition, but it adds a 1080p webcam, a 99.99 Wh battery, and an SD card reader, making it genuinely usable as a daily driver.
+The Legion Pro 5i 16 is my top pick because it does everything well.
+Gaming performance matches the competition, but Lenovo adds a 1080p webcam, a 99.99 Wh battery, and an SD card reader.
+That makes it genuinely usable as a daily driver, not just a gaming machine.
+Most gaming laptops at this price skip at least one of those.

 Best for: Gamers who also use their laptop for work, school, or content creation.

-The ROG Strix G16 delivers virtually identical gaming performance for $100 less.
+The ROG Strix G16 delivers virtually identical gaming performance less.
 The trade-off is no webcam and a smaller battery.
 If gaming is your primary use case and you don’t video call, this is the smarter buy.
+I’d pocket the and put it toward a good gaming mouse.

 What to Look For